danielbisar/Medja/docs/howto-add-control.md

 # HowTo: Add a new control to Medja

 Medja separates the rendering layer from the logic layer.
 This allows the usage of Themes and testing of controls without the need to render them.
 For this to work well you need keep a few things in mind.
-This guide shows you how to author a new controls.
+This guide shows you how to author a new control.

 _MyControl:_ Replace this by the real controls name.